-Communication is key to coordination – whether it’s in the midst of battle, or when disaster strikes.
+Communication is critical to coordination – whether it’s in the midst of battle, or when disaster strikes.
 And when communications systems aren’t connecting, critical resources can fall short – negatively impacting response time and mission execution.

 That’s why Lockheed Martin created the Universal Communications Platform (UCP) -- so warfighters, emergency responders, law enforcement, and counterterrorism experts can stay connected.
 UCP delivers a game-changing capability that enables first response and government organizations to use their personal mobile devices such as smart phones and tablets to access otherwise disparate radio network infrastructures.